optimumtact/simplepybot/readme.md

     ...
 ]
 ```
-see event_util for documentation on the event/command handlers (TODO write a nice version)
+see event_util for documentation on the event/command handlers, commands are for responding to user input and events are for hooking into real irc events (TODO write a nice version)

 for the event botflags you can use any option from the numerics.py file, get them by adding the following import to your module
 ```